toekaa-lnu/easyappointments/README.md

 const MAX_APPOINTMENT_CUSTOM_FIELDS = 5;
 ```

 The migration scripts read this value in order to add the preferred number of fields to the database tables, so that's why they need to be set before running the scripts.
-However, if these values are not set, the default values (5) are used.

 After that, you're ready to proceed with the migration.
 This commit includes four migration scripts (in the `application/migrations/` folder) to update the database to support the improvements to the custom fields:
 ```